dmeisler88/stock_full/README.md

 ## Deploying to Vercel

-Create a Vercel project and push this repository.
-Vercel detects the `api/index.py` function and deploys it as a serverless API.
-Ensure your Supabase credentials are set as environment variables in the Vercel dashboard.
+The JavaScript API under `pages/api` is designed for Vercel.
+Push this repository and Vercel will deploy those routes automatically.
+Ensure the environment variables `SUPABASE_URL` and `SUPABASE_KEY` are configured in the Vercel dashboard.

+The API expects a table named `holdings` in Supabase where it stores the latest quantity and average price for each symbol after every trade.